evanmunro/dhlvm/README.md

 devtools::install_github("evanmunro/dhlvm")
 ```

-Example code for estimating and analyzing the static model, using DHS survey data and labor market data can be found at TBD repository for the paper.
+A simple vignette which describes the basic functionality of the package is [TBD].

-Example code for the dynamic model, using the Michigan Survey of Consumers data, is at TBD repository.
+Additional scripts that apply both models to analyze data from the DHS, Michigan Survey of Consumers, and the NLSYM can be found at the repository [hlvm-survey-paper](https://www.github.com/evanmunro/hlvm-survey-paper).